sruffner/XSort/xsort/assets/views.md

 ### Principal Component Analysis (PCA)

-This view renders the results of a principal component analysis (PCA) on the spike clips of each neural unit in the current display list.
+This view renders the results of a principal component analysis (PCA) on the spike clips of each neural unit in the current focus list.
 The purpose of the analysis is to "map" each spike in each unit's spike train to a point in a two-dimensional space, offering a "scatter plot" to help assess whether the units are truly distinct from each other.
 The **PCA** view renders each unit's scatter plot in the assigned color (blue, red, yellow), provides for downsampling of the scatter plots when the unit(s) contains hundreds of thousands of points, and allows the user to define a _split